sarahcritchley/copilotstudioguidebook/I want to demo copilot studio/README.md

 ## Presentation Material

-You should have access to the presentation material in the Power Platform Partner Hub which can be accessed via the Go To Market Tab (you need to be signed in).
+You should have access to the presentation material, which includes the pitch deck, in the Power Platform Partner Hub which can be accessed via the Go To Market Tab (you need to be signed in).